hlab1/scRNAseqWithCICT/README.md

 * <use_preset_learning> (optional): Set to `TRUE` to use use existing learning set edges in `train.csv`and `test.csv`, default to `FALSE`

+Basic workflow of CICT involves two operations: `calcEdges` and `runCICT`.

-To run CICT, first use operation `calcEdges` to calculate raw edge weights:
+First use operation `calcEdges` to calculate raw edge weights:
 ```
 cd $PROJ_ROOT
 Rscript Algorithms/CICT/runCICTEval2.R calcEdges config-files/config_SERGIO_DS4_net01_CICT.yaml TRUE